Varso Tower awarded first WELL Core & Shell Precertification™ in Europedownload the press release

 Every building has to meet certain preconditions within each concept, including high air quality, for example by using low-emitting finishing materials, in order to provide an adequate air supply, and to properly monitor ventilation and air conditioning systems.
 WELL features also include an outdoor smoking ban within a close distance from the building, with a single designated outdoor smoking area.
 WELL Certified™ buildings also must ensure access to clean water, the quality of which must be regularly tested.
 Lighting guidelines help ensure beneficial access to natural and artificial light of proper intensity, colour and temperature, which adjusts to the human circadian rhythm.
 WELL Certification aims for spaces to be designed to provide supportive acoustics, including limiting exterior noise.
 Projects may also draw upon biophilic design, a method inspired from nature using greenery and natural materials.
 In terms of nutrition and fitness, WELL Certified buildings can meet certain performance requirements by providing healthy snack and beverage vending machine options, promoting sports and bicycle commuting.

 WELL Precertification is an optional step in the certification process for WELL projects, which allows registered projects to review the work already completed and confirm that they are on the correct path towards achieving certification.
-Varso is the first to achieve WELL Core & Shell Precertification in Europe.
+Varso Tower is the first to achieve WELL Core & Shell Precertification in Europe.
 Only three projects have achieved final WELL Certification in Europe, one each in the UK, France and Spain.
-Upon completion, earning WELL Core & Shell Certification will better enable Varso’s future tenants to achieve WELL Certification for their interior office spaces.
+Upon completion, earning WELL Core & Shell Certification will better enable Varso Tower’s future tenants to achieve WELL Certification for their interior office spaces.

-Varso is scheduled to be completed in 2020 and the underground part is currently under construction.
-It will feature a 230-metre tower designed by renowned British architectural practice Foster + Partners.
+Varso Place is scheduled to be completed in 2020 and the underground part is currently under construction.
+It will feature a 230-metre Varso Tower designed by renowned British architectural practice Foster + Partners.
 At 230m tall (310m including a spire), it will be the tallest building in Poland, and one of the tallest in Europe.
 It will comprise first class office space and an impressive observation deck, which will be open to the public.

-The WELL Certification process for Varso is managed by Adamas International, on behalf of HB Reavis.
+The WELL Certification process for Varso Tower is managed by Adamas International, on behalf of HB Reavis.
 The developer is also planning to apply for WELL Certification for its future developments in Poland.
 The company has already registered three buildings in Slovakia and the Czech Republic for WELL Certification.